 Eat A Spicy Meal

-If your hay fever causes a stuffy, blocked nose a hot curry could help ease these symptoms..
-Spicy chilli peppers can help to widen your airways and make it easier to breathe, while other spices, such as turmeric, are natural anti-inflammatories that could help to relieve your symptoms.
+If your hay fever causes a stuffy, blocked nose a hot curry could help ease these symptoms.
+Spicy chili peppers can help to widen your airways and make it easier to breathe, while other spices, such as turmeric, are natural anti-inflammatories that could help relieve your symptoms.

-Eating foods rich in beta carotene and omega 3 are two more ways to soothe your blocked nose and painful sinuses and these can be found in carrots, spinach, any yellow fruit and oily fish.
+Eating foods rich in beta carotene and omega 3 are two more ways to soothe your blocked nose and painful sinuses and these can be found in carrots, spinach, yellow fruit, and oily fish.